 Bwindi Community Hospital sends its’ HIV team into the surrounding area three days each week for a targeted mobile testing and sensitisation.
 There is still a large number of people who unaware of their HIV status and with limited access to testing services.

-Gervis, 43 years old, is a father of seven children and lives about 20 kilometres away from the Hospital.
+Gervis is a father of seven children and lives about 20 kilometers away from the Hospital.
 Gervis and his wife have been getting AIDS treatment from Bwindi Community Hospital since 2007.
 He lost his first wife in 2001 because there were no HIV/AIDS services in the area, and nearly died himself before he began receiving treatment from a distant Hospital more than three days walk from Bwindi.

-Gervis has said, “It is better now because I don’t have to walk the 20 kilometres to the Hospital since the HIV team comes to a health centre close to my home.
+Gervis has said, “It is better now because people don’t have to walk the long distances to the Hospital since the HIV team comes to a health Centre close to my home.
 This service was a total relief for me and my family.
-Not only is it near home, but the service is much better.”
+Not only is it near home, but the service is much better and educative.”